DataDog/datadog-agent/docs/cloud-workload-security/README.md

 	...
 }
 ```

-Will generate this field for all event containing a File sub-event, for example:
+These lines generate this field for all events containing a File sub-event, for example:

 | Property | Type | Definition |
 | -------- | ---- | ---------- |
 | `chmod.file.change_time` | int | Change time of the file |

-- The rest of the file is copied verbatim from the template file (modulo the `raw` tags, see [Jinja 2 templates](#jinja2-templates))
+The rest of the file is copied verbatim from the template file (modulo the `raw` tags, see [Jinja 2 templates](#jinja2-templates)).

-## Backend event
+### Backend event

-The CWS part of the agent sends event to the backend.
-Those events conform to a JSON schema (this is tested in functional tests of the agent).
-The documentation is based on the following files:
+The Cloud Workload Security (CWS) part of the Agent sends events to the backend.
+Those events conform to a JSON schema (this is tested in functional tests of the Agent).
+This documentation is based on the following files:

 - `pkg/security/probe/serializers.go` - the serializers used to output events
-- `docs/cloud-workload-security/backend.schema.json` - the json schema of the event
+- `docs/cloud-workload-security/backend.schema.json` - the JSON schema of the event
 - `docs/cloud-workload-security/scripts/templates/backend.md` - the template used for the final generation

-### Which file should I edit ?
+### Editing files

-- To change the documentation of one of the field in the schema, please edit the correct field in `pkg/security/probe/serializers.go`.
+To change the documentation of one of the fields in the schema, edit the correct field in `pkg/security/probe/serializers.go`.
 The documentation of a field is added through the `jsonschema_description` tag of the field.

 For example:

 ```go
 Path string `json:"path,omitempty" jsonschema_description:"File path"`
 ```

-The field `Path` (`path` in the json file) has a description/documentation of content "File Path".
+The field `Path` (`path` in the JSON file) has a description/documentation of content "File Path".

----

-- The rest of the file is copied verbatim from the template file (modulo the `raw` tags, see [Jinja 2 templates](#jinja2-templates))
+The rest of the file is copied verbatim from the template file (modulo the `raw` tags, see [Jinja 2 templates](#jinja2-templates)).

-## Jinja2 templates
+### Jinja2 templates

-The template are written in [Jinja2](https://jinja.palletsprojects.com/en/3.0.x/), a simple and well-known templating engine.
+The templates are written in [Jinja2](https://jinja.palletsprojects.com/en/3.0.x/), a simple and well-known templating engine.

-One point to keep in mind: the template is used to generate a file that is in itself a template for the hugo documentation site.
-This requires escaping `{`; for example, to start a code-block:
+**Note**: The template is used to generate a file that is in itself a template for the hugo documentation site.
+This requires escaping `{`.
+For example, to start a code-block:

 ```
 {% raw %}